JulianGriffin11/SQL_Projects/Project 1 - Job Jury/project_sql/README.md

-# 🔍 **Query Breakdown: In-Depth Analysis of Data Analytics Jobs**
+# 🛠️ **SQL Queries for Data Analytics Job Insights**

-This section dives into each of the five key SQL queries used in this project, providing both the methodology behind the analysis and the insights gained from the results.

-Dive into each PostgreSQL code to enhance understanding!
+This project features five key SQL queries, each designed to uncover valuable insights into the Data Analytics job market.
+Below, you'll find the methodology, results, and actionable insights for each query, complete with visual placeholders to enhance readability and comprehension.

 ---

-## 💰 **Query 1: What are the top paying jobs for Data Analytics?**
+## 💰 **Query 1: What are the top PAYING Data Analyst jobs?**

 ### 📊 **Analysis:**
-This query identifies the highest-paying job roles within the Data Analytics field, shedding light on where professionals in the industry are earning the most.
-By examining the salary data, this analysis helps pinpoint the most lucrative career paths for Data Analysts.
+This query focuses on identifying the highest-paying Data Analyst roles across Canada and the United States, providing an overview of the top employers and job locations.

 ### ⚙️ **Methodology:**
 - **Data Sources**: Job postings and salary data from the database.
-- **Filters**: We focused on positions related to Data Analytics and included only jobs with verified salary information.
+- **Filters**: Limited to "Data Analyst" roles in Canada and the United States with verified salary information.
-- **Aggregation**: Grouped job titles by salary and sorted them to highlight the highest-paying roles.
-- **Tools Used**: **SQL** was used to extract and aggregate the data, utilizing functions like `AVG()` for salary calculations and `ORDER BY` for ranking the positions.
+- **Calculations**:
+  - `ROUND()` to simplify salary averages.
+  - Calculated posting age in days for job relevancy.

+### 🔑 **Key Findings:**
+- Titles with terms like "Director" and "Senior" dominate high-paying roles.
+- Employers are primarily tech-oriented companies.
+- Posting ages indicate a mix of recent and older listings.

+### 📈 **Visual Insights:**
+> *(Placeholder for chart: Top 10 Paying Data Analyst Roles by Salary)*

 ---

-## 💼 **Query 2: What are the skills required for Data Analytics?**
+## 🧰 **Query 2: What SKILLS are required for the top-paying Data Analyst jobs?**

 ### 📊 **Analysis:**
-This query reveals the key skills that employers are looking for when hiring Data Analysts.
-It highlights the technical and non-technical competencies that are in demand within the field, helping guide career development.
+This query identifies the most common skills among the top 10 highest-paying Data Analyst positions, providing insights into the technical proficiencies valued by high-paying employers.

 ### ⚙️ **Methodology:**
-- **Data Sources**: Job postings and skill requirements listed in the database.
+- **Data Sources**: Job postings and skills databases.
-- **Filters**: Focused on Data Analyst roles and excluded non-relevant job types.
+- **Joins**: Combined top-paying jobs with corresponding skill data.
-- **Aggregation**: Grouped skills by frequency of occurrence in job postings to determine which ones are most commonly required.
+- **Aggregation**: Counted occurrences of each skill in the top-paying job listings.

-- **Tools Used**: SQL joins and `COUNT()` were used to tally skills mentioned in job descriptions, while grouping allowed for the aggregation of results.
+### 🔑 **Key Findings:**
+1. **Top Skills by Frequency**:
+   - SQL (8 mentions)
+   - Python (7 mentions)
+   - Tableau (6 mentions)
+2. SQL and Python show the highest correlation with high salaries, emphasizing their value in this field.

+### 📈 **Visual Insights:**
+> *(Placeholder for bar chart: Top Skills in High-Paying Data Analyst Roles)*

 ---

-## 📈 **Query 3: What are the most in-demand skills for Data Analytics?**
+## 📈 **Query 3: What are the most in-demand SKILLS for Data Analysts?**

 ### 📊 **Analysis:**
-In this query, we examine the skills that are most frequently requested in Data Analytics job postings, showing trends in what is currently in demand within the industry.
-The insights can help Data Analysts focus on building expertise in the most sought-after skills.
+This query highlights the skills most frequently requested in job postings, offering a view of demand trends within the Data Analytics field.

 ### ⚙️ **Methodology:**
-- **Data Sources**: Job postings across the Data Analytics industry.
+- **Data Sources**: Job postings with associated skill requirements.
-- **Filters**: Extracted skills mentioned in job descriptions for Data Analyst roles.
+- **Joins**: Linked job postings to skill data.
+- **Calculations**:
+  - `COUNT()` to tally occurrences of skills.
-- **Aggregation**: Used `COUNT()` to track skill mentions, and `ORDER BY` to sort them by demand frequency.
+  - `GROUP BY` and `ORDER BY` to rank skills by demand.

-- **Tools Used**: SQL’s aggregation functions and `GROUP BY` were employed to calculate skill frequency, allowing for an easy comparison of demand across various skills.
+### 🔑 **Key Findings:**
+- **Most Demanded Skills**:
+  1. SQL
+  2. Excel
+  3. Tableau
+- SQL leads demand by a large margin, underscoring its importance in the field.

+### 📈 **Visual Insights:**
+> *(Placeholder for pie chart: Demand Distribution of Top Skills for Data Analysts)*

 ---

-## 🎯 **Query 4: What are the highest paying skills for Data Analytics?**
+## 🏆 **Query 4: What are the top SKILLS based on salary?**

 ### 📊 **Analysis:**
-This query identifies which skills are not only in demand but also command the highest salaries.
-It provides valuable insight into which skills can help maximize earnings for Data Analysts and which competencies should be prioritized for career growth.
+This query identifies the skills associated with the highest average salaries, highlighting niche competencies that could lead to higher earning potential.

 ### ⚙️ **Methodology:**
-- **Data Sources**: Combined salary and skill data from job postings.
+- **Data Sources**: Salary data and skill mentions in job postings.
-- **Filters**: Data Analyst roles with verified salary data were included.
+- **Joins**: Connected job postings with their required skills.
-- **Aggregation**: Calculated average salaries for each skill and compared them to identify which ones yield the highest earnings.
+- **Calculations**: Used `AVG()` to compute the average salary for each skill and sorted them to rank the highest-paying ones.

-- **Tools Used**: SQL aggregation and `JOIN` functions were used to correlate salary data with skill information, allowing for an analysis of the most lucrative skills in Data Analytics.
+### 🔑 **Key Findings:**
+- Skills linked to high salaries are often niche, suggesting potential outliers in the dataset.
+- Niche technical proficiencies can sometimes lead to lucrative roles but may also represent specialized positions.

+### 📈 **Visual Insights:**
+> *(Placeholder for bar chart: Average Salary by Skill)*

 ---

-## 🌍 **Query 5: What are the most in-demand AND highest paying skills to learn?**
+## 🌍 **Query 5: What are the most in-demand AND highest paying SKILLS (optimal) for Data Analysts?**

 ### 📊 **Analysis:**
-The final query combines both demand and salary data to uncover the most optimal skills to learn in Data Analytics.
-It’s designed to provide a roadmap for Data Analysts looking to enhance their skill sets in ways that maximize both employability and earning potential.
+This query combines both demand and salary data to uncover the skills that offer the best combination of high pay and high demand.
+It serves as a roadmap for prioritizing skill development.

 ### ⚙️ **Methodology:**
-- **Data Sources**: Both skill demand and salary data were extracted from the database.
+- **Data Sources**: Skills, demand frequency, and salary data from job postings.
-- **Filters**: Focused on Data Analyst roles, excluding irrelevant job types and focusing only on roles with both demand and salary data.
+- **Joins**: Merged skill mentions with corresponding demand and salary data.
-- **Aggregation**: Combined the results from Queries 3 and 4 to highlight skills that are both highly requested and highly paid.
-- **Tools Used**: SQL `INNER JOIN` was used to combine the demand and salary data, and `ORDER BY` allowed for the sorting of skills by their optimal combination of demand and salary.
+- **Calculations**: Used `COUNT()` for demand and `AVG()` for salary, sorted by both to identify the optimal skills.

+### 🔑 **Key Findings:**
+1. **Top 5 Skills**:
+   - SQL
+   - Excel
+   - Python
+   - Tableau
+   - R
+2. Among these, **Python** commands the highest average salary.
+3. Skills like SQL and Excel remain highly in demand, offering consistent opportunities.

+### 📈 **Visual Insights:**
+> *(Placeholder for dual-axis chart: Demand vs. Salary for Top Skills)*

 ---

+### 📝 **Next Steps**
+To improve this repository:
+- Replace placeholders with visualizations generated from query outputs.
+- Incorporate interactive charts or dashboards if feasible.
+- Expand analysis to include trends over time or geographical patterns.

+By combining data-driven insights with clear visualization, this project demonstrates a strong understanding of SQL querying and its application in the Data Analytics domain.

+---

 ### 🔗 **Explore the Queries**
-For more detailed breakdowns, you can access the individual query files in the project directory.
-Each file contains the full SQL code along with additional comments on its execution.
+For full SQL code, detailed comments, and execution steps, check the respective query files in this directory.

-Feel free to dive into the queries and gain a deeper understanding of how each one contributes to the analysis!